-A native of Baltimore, Maryland, Taylor teaches the history and practice of democracy at Roger Williams University, is Visiting Curator of Public History at the Newport Historical Society, a collaborator with Disney Citizenship on a new civics education project, and the author of Colonial Williamsburg: The Official Guide (2014) and the forthcoming Public History: A Field Guide (2017).
-Formerly Instructor of Public History and Graduate School of Arts & Sciences Visiting Fellow at Harvard University, chief historian for Colonial Williamsburg, and Invited Research Scholar at Brown University, Taylor is an alumnus of Harvard, the Johns Hopkins University, and the University of Virginia, where he earned his Ph.D. in History with a focus on Revolutionary America and the British Atlantic World.
-He is also an adviser to C-SPAN television networks, the Edward M. Kennedy Institute for the U.S. Senate, Plimoth Plantation, and the United Empire Loyalists of Canada, as well as a member of the Board of Directors of the Roger Williams Park Conservancy.
+A native of Baltimore, Maryland, Taylor teaches public history at the Johns Hopkins University, is a Walt Disney Companies associate for citizenship and immersive education, and also is Visiting Curator of Public History at the Newport Historical Society.
+In addition, he is an adjunct professor at Roger Williams University and the author of Colonial Williamsburg: The Official Guide (2014) and the forthcoming Public History: A Field Guide (2017).
+Formerly Instructor of Public History and Graduate School of Arts & Sciences Fellow at Harvard University, chief historian for Colonial Williamsburg, and Invited Research Scholar at Brown University, Taylor is an alumnus of Harvard, Johns Hopkins, and the University of Virginia, where he earned his Ph.D. in History with a focus on Revolutionary America and the British Atlantic World.
+He is also an adviser to C-SPAN television networks, the Edward M. Kennedy Institute, Plimoth Plantation, and the United Empire Loyalists of Canada, as well as a member of the Board of Directors of the Roger Williams Park Conservancy.

 Taylor is currently writing Public History: A Field Guide (to be published by Rowman & Littlefield for the American Association of State & Local History), a comprehensive college and post-graduate level textbook on the practice of public history, for students and practitioners alike.
 He is also at work on a book about the history of loyalists in the era of the American Revolution entitled Dangerous Persuasions: The Loyalist Experience in Revolutionary America.
 More of his recent work can be found in an essay on Virginia loyalists in the soon-to-be published Loyalty & Revolution: Essays in Honor of Robert M. Calhoon, co-edited by Rebecca Brannon and Joseph Moore (University of South Carolina Press, 2017), commentary on the Tylers and Clevelands in C-SPAN’s First Ladies: Presidential Historians on the Lives of 45 Iconic American Women, edited by Susan Swain (2015), his Colonial Williamsburg: The Official Guide, and a chapter on George Washington’s political education in A Companion to George Washington, edited by Ed Lengel (2012).